wkubaty/complexity-estimator/README.md

 * timeToCheckSize - the time within the specified problem can be resolved
 * timeout - optional function when you can set the maximum time of calculating.
 Default it is set to 30 seconds.
 It is not recommended to setting up a lower timeout.
 The best complexity estimating result is when it takes at least a few seconds to calculate.
-For the small sizes,the difference can be unnoticeable that results inaccurate complexity measurements.
-If so try to increase the size of problems.
+For the small sizes, time execution differences can be unnoticeable, which results inaccurate complexity measurements.
+If so, try to increase the size of the problems.